frett27/OSMImport/README.md

 #Usage context - known usage

-- A minimum of 5go of RAM is necessary for a first load
+- A minimum of 5go of RAM is necessary for a first simple load
-- for 100mb or more PBF input files, (use the preprocessing stage).

 - The tool currenlty **only support WGS84 coordinate system** as the osm datas use this coordinate system and it is quite easy to reproject thoses in an other coordinate system afterward.

-- for huge integration (more than 1gb of PBF), or less that 2h country integration, consider using the `osm-flink-tools` to preprocess the input file, this is MUCH FASTER.
+- for huge integration (more than 1gb of PBF),  consider using the `osm-flink-tools` to preprocess the input file, this is MUCH FASTER.

   - [See Large integration Article]()